-As UBIP is new to Ontario, there may be no insurer-specific and/or Ontario-specific data to support the program proposed by an insurer.
-FSCO is prepared to accept data and experience from other jurisdictions within which the same or a similar UBIP program is operating.
-However, as insurers gain experience with their UBIP programs, we expect that they will increasingly rely on their own Ontario data in subsequent filings.
+As UBIP programs are new to Ontario, there may be no insurer-specific and/or Ontario-specific data to support the program proposed by an insurer.
+FSCO is prepared to accept data and experience from other jurisdictions within which the same or similar UBIP program is operating.
+However, as insurers gain experience with their UBIPs, we expect that they will increasingly rely on their own Ontario data in subsequent filings.